Update: This is a historical article – the new Cupra has been revealed and we have the details here.

-We believe at an entry level price point SEAT should be aiming at the £23-24K mark in the UK.
-However SEAT now have an option driven pricing structure, which means a lot of the features could become pricier options so as to keep the entry price point lower.
+We believe at an entry-level price point SEAT should be aiming at the £23-24K mark in the UK.
+However, SEAT now has an option driven pricing structure, which means a lot of the features could become pricier options so as to keep the entry price point lower.

-An example being the current range topping FR 5 door with the new 1.8TSI power plant supplied with a 6 speed manual gearbox currently retails at just over £20k.
+An example being the current range-topping FR 5 door with the new 1.8TSI power plant supplied with a 6-speed manual gearbox currently retails at just over £20k.
 A 7 speed DSG model will bump that up an extra £1000 or so.
 Before you add extras such as trim and styling options, an FR can easily reach the £25k range.
-SEAT are presently running a promotion to fit the technology pack for £500 instead of the usual price of over a £1000.
+SEAT is presently running a promotion to fit the technology pack for £500 instead of the usual price of over £1000.
 This includes the LED headlights, Navigation and DAB radio.

 What we have shared above is pretty much all that we currently know at the present time and can openly speculate upon.
 What is for sure, SEATCupra.net will aim to bring you up-to-date information on the car as soon as we get it.

-Let us know what your hoping to see, by joining the discussion.
+Let us know what you’re hoping to see, by joining the discussion.